 Hypothesis-driven concept testing involves an iterative, systematic string of experiments that refine and improve an idea.
 It’s how smart, agile brands validate their product, ad, and packaging design ideas with real data—before they invest time and money into developing and launching it.
 Therefore it offers a great approach to product innovation.

 Cambri's market research tool has a few key benefits built in to make testing fast and easy:

 on-demand (conduct lean, focused tests when you need answers)

 rapid results (often within 24 hours)

 simple interface (you don’t have to be a market research expert to use it)

 valid results (science-based best practices help you ask the right questions, in the right way, to get answers you can trust)

-So, how does an innovation team implement this method?
+So, how does a product innovation team implement this method when doing market research?

 4 steps to hypothesis-driven concept testing